CBelcianu/Parallel-and-Distributed-Programming/tiv/Readme.md

+This cluster uses resources from [this medium tutorial]( https://medium.com/hackernoon/getting-started-with-microservices-and-kubernetes-76354312b556 ).
+You should get through it before reading this so you get a better idea of what's actually happening.

 ##### 1. CREATING A NEW CLUSTER

 We'll use GKE to create a Kubernetes cluster on Google's cloud platform.
 Navigate to the 'Clusters' tab of GKE and hit 'CREATE CLUSTER' The cluster will have 1 node and will run on a VM with 4vCores.